withoutfanfare/waypoint/README.md

 ## Usage

-When a Waypoint is Toggled, it is saved to the currently Active Journey at the top of the side panel.
+When a Waypoint is Toggled, it is saved to the currently Active Journey within the SidePanel.

 If no Journey is active, then a new one will be created and activated with the current date.